kolbasa/git-repo-watcher/README.md

 * If you want to watch multiple repositories, just copy the script file, rename it accordingly and adjust your configuration.
 Do not use the same name on multiple copies.

 * It also works for private repositories.
-At startup, the program will execute the command `git fetch` to cache your credentials with `git config --global credential.helper`.
+At startup, the program will execute `git fetch` to cache your credentials with `git config --global credential.helper`.